jeraldrich/viminit/README.md

 # viminit
 My vim config.
 This script is dumb, simple, and has no dependencies.
 Works on linux, freebsd, osx.

-Designed to work like a gui editor, but without the need to waste time moving hand from keyboard to mouse
+Designed to work like a gui editor, but without wasting time moving hand from keyboard to mouse

 ![ScreenShot](https://github.com/jeraldrich/viminit/blob/master/mustang_theme.png)